rivermoon21/rivermoon21/README.md

 - create smart contracts on the Ethereum Network
 - read charts on TradingView
 - customize indicators and trading strategies for stocks and crypto
-- interpret macro economics
+- interpret macroeconomics
 ---
 ### 🔭 I’m currently:
-- Working for an aerospace company doing embedded software
+- Looking for next role
 ---
 ### 📫 How to reach me:
 - mrivermoon@protonmail.com